-When blood cholesterol levels are assessed, triglyceride levels are also measured.
-Triglycerides are the most common type of fat that exists in food and in the body, and are also a member of the lipid family.
+When blood cholesterol tests are done, the level of triglycerides in your blood is also measured.
+Triglycerides are the most common type of fat that exists in food and in the body.
 When calories ingested in a meal are not used immediately by the body, they are converted to triglycerides and are transported to the fat cells to be stored.
-It is thought that elevated triglyceride levels may increase the risk of developing heart disease, particularly when associated with high LDL cholesterol levels.
+It is thought that elevated triglyceride levels may increase the risk of developing heart disease, particularly when associated with high LDL-cholesterol levels.

 Testing for high cholesterol

-A simple blood test to assess cholesterol levels can be taken by a family doctor or at a medical clinic.
-Other risk factors for heart disease should also be assessed at the same time.
+A simple blood test to assess cholesterol levels can be done by your family doctor or at a medical clinic.
+Your doctor will likely assess other risk factors for cardiovascular disease at the same time.
 A sample of blood is taken from a vein and is sent to a laboratory for testing.
 Cholesterol tests may be done using a finger prick of blood, however this is not as accurate as testing blood from a vein.

 Blood cholesterol tests can be "fasting" or "non-fasting".
-Fasting tests require the person not to have eaten for a period of time prior to the test being taken.
-These tests give more accurate results than non-fasting tests.
+Fasting tests require the person not to have eaten for a period of time prior to the test being taken and give more accurate results than non-fasting tests.

 - Triglycerides – less than 1.7 mmol/L

-- Reducing the total amount of fat in the diet, especially saturated fats (found mainly in animal products such as fatty meat, butter, high fat milk, cream and dripping)
+- LDL-cholesterol levels are best decreased by eating less saturated fat (found mainly in animal products such as fatty meat, butter, high-fat milk, cream, and dripping)